New & Used Dodge Caravan: In Depth

 SEE LOCAL CLASSIFIEDS

-The Dodge Caravan was the original minivan--the first of a kind when it was introduced in 1984.
-Gone from the Chrysler lineup since 2008, it's now remembered more often as the short-wheelbase version of the company's popular family haulers.
+The Dodge Caravan was the original minivan--the first of its kind when it was introduced in 1984.
+Missing from the Chrysler range since 2008, it's now remembered more often as the short-wheelbase version of the company's popular family haulers.

 Those minivans have now been on sale for more than three decades, and the Dodge version has been there all along, with Chrysler, Plymouth, and even Volkswagen versions offered over the years.
 It competed directly with offerings like the Chevy Venture, Pontiac Montana, Olds Silhouette, then eventually the better-selling Nissan Quest and Ford Windstar/Freestar, and then drew the most heated competition from the Toyota Sienna and Honda Odyssey.

 The Caravan was launched in 1983 for the 1984 model year, roughly the size of today's Mazda 5 minivan.
 The new vehicle type had been dreamed up by a team of engineers including Hal Sperlich, and pitched to Ford Motor Company's leadership, which rejected the idea.
 The idea moved across town with some of those executives to Lee Iaccoca's Chrysler Corporation, and in 1983, the Caravan sprang to life and instantly became one of the most popular new American vehicles of the day.